stevenrskelton/flag-icon/README.md

 `width`				| *string*		| `16px`		| Width of icon (aspect ratio is maintained)

 ## Todo
+- state, provinces, and other types of flags
+- create iconset single image to save multiple requests
 - maybe: different image resolutions
-- create iconset single image to save multiple requests
+- maybe: squared flags

 ## Bugs
-- some missing flag images
-- some undocumented SVGs
+- some PNG flags are missing, or out of date
-- fixed paths images
+- fixed paths to images
+- some GIFs are smaller than PNGs

 ## History